James Ogilvie of Cardell: Progress and campaign in 1562

 James Ogilvie joined Mary in her progress to the north in 1562 and was at the siege of Inverness Castle.
 He signed the daily expense account known as the Despences.
 The aim of the progress was in part to restore and secure his inheritance.
 John Gordon, who was now called the "laird of Findlater", and had recently been knighted as "John Ogilvy of Deskford" at the wedding of the Earl of Moray and Annas Keith, refused to surrender Auchindoun Castle and Findlater Castle to James Ogilvie or Queen Mary.
 Some later authors claim Mary held a meeting to reconcile the parties at Cullen Kirk, possibly when she visited on 19 September 1562.
 The meeting was said to have been at the altar of St Anne, meaning the south aisle of St Mary's Kirk.

-John Gordon defeated a detachment of the royal guard led by Captain Stewart near Findlater in October 1562 and took their weapons.
+John Gordon's men defeated a detachment of the royal guard led by Captain Stewart near Findlater in October 1562 and took their weapons.
 Robert Lindsay of Pitscottie wrote that this incident happened at Banff.
 While Mary was at Aberdeen, the Earl of Huntly sent a messenger to offer the keys of Auchindoun and Findlater, but this gesture was rejected.

 John Gordon was captured at the battle of Corrichie and executed at Aberdeen on 3 November.
 John Lesley wrote that Mary shed tears at the news of the death of the Earl of Huntly, and her grief was increased at the execution of John Gordon.
 Robert Gordon of Gordonstoun wrote that Mary pleaded with the Earl of Moray that he should be saved.
 He had been a favourite, even rumoured as a possible husband for Queen Mary.
 According to the Historie of the Reigne of Marie Queen of Scots, John Gordon's mother, Elizabeth Keith, Countess of Huntly, "a wittie woman", had tried to bring up the subject of this royal marriage with Queen Mary at Aberdeen, before the battle of Corrichie.
 The poet Pierre de Bocosel de Chastelard mentioned Mary's affection for John Gordon.